 ‘Good God Bonheur, judging from the expressive gesture of your countenance, I would assume that you have seen a living spectre!’
 I exclaimed.

-‘Inspector Crow my old friend, you are ever difficult to trick, but I am very grateful that you came at once to Paris’, Bonheur replied.
+‘Inspector Cauvain my old friend, you are ever difficult to trick, but I am very grateful that you came at once to Paris’, Bonheur replied.

 ‘Enough with the idle talk, and let us now concentrate on the matter at hand my boy!’